bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 <br />

 If you find this library useful for your project, **especially commercial projects**, please donate to [0xb6dAC2C5A0222f6794265249ACE15568B750c2d1](https://etherscan.io/address/0xb6dAC2C5A0222f6794265249ACE15568B750c2d1).
-I hope to cover my cost to get this library audited.
+I hope to cover my cost of getting this library independently audited.

 If there is sufficient interest and donations, this library will be extended (or built upon) to handle financial date calculations like cashflow generation, days basis (ACT/ACT, ACT/365, 30/360, ...), regional holidays in a shared smart contract database, potentially with a Decentralised Autonomous Organisation as the keeper of this database.